syncfusion/blazor-docs/src/treemap/treemap/tooltip.md

 </SfTreeMap>
 ```

-> Refer [code block](#default-tooltip) to know the property value of **Fruits**.
+> Refer to the [code block](#default-tooltip) to know about the property value of **Fruits**.

 ![TreeMap with custom tooltip](images/Tooltip/custom-tooltip.png)

 ## Formatting tooltip content

-The tooltip content is displayed by default based on [`WeightValuePath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_WeightValuePath).
-In addition, to show more information in tooltip, can use the [`Format`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapTooltipSettings.html#Syncfusion_Blazor_TreeMap_TreeMapTooltipSettings_Format) property and define properties from data source as shown below.
+The tooltip content is displayed by default based on the [`WeightValuePath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_WeightValuePath).
+In addition, to show more information in the tooltip, use the [`Format`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapTooltipSettings.html#Syncfusion_Blazor_TreeMap_TreeMapTooltipSettings_Format) property and define properties from the data source as following.

 ```csharp
 @using Syncfusion.Blazor.TreeMap